Physical education: United Kingdom

 In England, pupils in years 7, 8, and 9 are expected to do two hours of exercise per week.
 Pupils in years 10 and 11 are expected to do one hour of exercise per week.

 In Wales, pupils are expected to do two hours of PE a week.

+In Scotland, Scottish pupils are expected to have at least two hours of PE per week during primary and lower secondary education.

+In Northern Ireland, pupils are expected to participate in at least two hours of physical education (PE) per week during years 8 and 9.
+PE remains part of the curriculum for years 10 to 12, though the time allocated may vary.

 North America

 Canada

 In British Columbia, the government has mandated in the grade one curriculum that students must participate in physical activity daily five times a week.
 The educator is also responsible for planning Daily Physical Activity (DPA), which is thirty minutes of mild to moderate physical activity a day (not including curriculum physical education classes).
 The curriculum also requires students in grade one to be knowledgeable about healthy living.
 For example, they must be able to describe the benefits of regular exercise, identify healthy choices in activities, and describe the importance of choosing healthy food.